commonhaus/foundation/policies/dissolution-policy.md

 This plan for dissolution ensures that the CF's assets will be used in a manner consistent with its mission and purpose, even after the organization ceases to exist.

-Note: This policy is a part of the CF’s commitment to responsible stewardship and transparency in all its operations.

-## 9.2 Procedures for Dissolution
+## Procedures for Dissolution

-- **Decision to Dissolve:** The decision to dissolve the CF must be approved by a majority vote of the CF Council (CFC).
+- **Decision to Dissolve:** The decision to dissolve the CF must be approved by a supermajority vote of the CF Council (CFC).
 - **Notification:** Upon the decision to dissolve, members, stakeholders, and relevant authorities must be notified.
 - **Asset Distribution:** Assets will be allocated in accordance with the dissolution clause and any legal requirements.
 - **Finalization:** All final legal steps required to complete the dissolution will be taken, including filing necessary documents with the appropriate authorities.

-## 9.3 Record Keeping
+## Record Keeping

-Records of the dissolution process will be maintained for legal and historical purposes, following the same procedures as outlined in the CF [Record Keeping Policy][record-keeping] (Section 3.2).
+Records of the dissolution process will be maintained for legal and historical purposes, following the same procedures as outlined in the CF [Record Keeping Policy][record-keeping].

-## 9.4 Amendments

-This policy is subject to changes and updates as required by law or as deemed necessary by the CFC.

-## 9.5 Contact
+## Review of Policy

+This policy will be reviewed periodically to ensure it remains relevant and effective.
+Amendments or changes to this policy will follow the [amendment process][].

-For questions regarding the Dissolution Policy, please contact `legal@mailing-list`.
+For questions or clarifications on this policy, please contact `legal@mailing-list`.

+[amendment process]: ../bylaws/amendments.md